LucSPI/MarkDownLoad/README.md

 - [Turndown](https://github.com/domchristie/turndown) by Dom Christie in version 6.0.0 is used to convert the simplified HTML (from Readability.js) into markdown.
 (Licensed under MIT License)

 # Installation
-The plugin is available for [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/markdownload/) and coming soon for [Google Chrome]().
+The plugin is available for [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/markdownload/) and coming soon for [Google Chrome]() and [Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/hajanaajapkhaabfcofdjgjnlgkdkknm).

 # Permissions
 - Access tabs: used to access the website content when the icon in the browser bar is clicked.